mondeja/simple-icons-website-rs/CONTRIBUTING.md

 - [TailwindCSS](https://tailwindcss.com/) as the CSS framework.
 - [Trunk](https://trunkrs.dev/) as the web server (on development) and application builder (on production).

-#### Rust packages
+#### Rust crates

-- `app/`: Main package with the website.
-It provides the high level logic where the components are composed.
+- `app/`: Main package with the app entrypoint.
+It provides the logic where the top level components are composed.
 - `components/`: Components library.
 It provides the components used in the website.
 - `macros/`: It provides compile time macros used in the website.
 Used to generate the data provided by the simple-icons npm package.
+- `types/`: Common types shared by packages.

 #### Where to look